merce-github/Z2Z4AdditiveCodes/README.txt

                              Bug reports
                              -----------

-When  sending a  bug  report to support-ccsg@deic.uab.cat or to magma@maths.usyd.edu.au,    remember we will need to be able to reproduce the problem; so please include:
+When  sending a  bug  report to ccsg@eines.uab.cat or to magma@maths.usyd.edu.au,    remember we will need to be able to reproduce the problem; so please include: